IJK7/COMP2113_Project/README.md

 ## 📝 License

 This project is for educational purposes.
-Game of Life is a trademark of Hasbro.
+This project is **not affiliated with, endorsed by, or licensed by Hasbro**.
+All rights to *The Game of Life* board game are owned by Hasbro.

+The code and documentation in this repository are provided solely for learning and non-commercial use.

 ## 👥 Contributors